shopware/shopware/src/Docs/1-getting-started/10-dev-setup.md

 ## Docker setup

-The easiest way to getting started is to use docker.
-You only need to have a working docker, docker-compose and bash installation.
+The easiest way to get started is to use docker.
+You only need
+- php (packages `php` and `php-cli` )
+- `docker` and `docker-compose`
+- bash

+to be installed.

+Your current user should also be a member of the "docker" group, otherwise you have to execute all docker commands with root-permissions.

 ```bash
 git clone http://github.com/shopware/development.git shopware-dev